-As the director of video and scouting, Jeff Brazil is responsible for coordinating team video, scouting and game plans.
+During his 12-year tenure on the Hill, second only on Neighbors’ staff to Arkansas Women’s Basketball legend Amber Shirey, Brazil’s longevity and versatility have been key in helping transform the program from a scouting standpoint.
+In his role as the Director of Video and Scouting, Brazil is responsible for coordinating team video, scouting and game plans.
 He is responsible for all aspects of video editing for the Razorbacks.
-Brazil’s versatility is a huge asset for the Razorback program, as he also plays a key role in digital video exchange and professional highlight videos, maintaining the video databases, as well as assisting players and coaches with preparation and development.
+He also plays a key role in digital video exchange and professional highlight videos, maintaining the video databases, as well as assisting players and coaches with preparation and development.

 Other duties Brazil performs include assisting with on campus recruiting, managing team equipment and apparel, developing and maintaining the operations budget, managing applications for admissions and coordinating game contracts.

 A native of Colcord, Okla., Brazil’s experience includes stints as a student manager at Northeastern Oklahoma A&M and Oklahoma State under Eddie Sutton with the men’s basketball teams.
 Brazil assisted former Razorback coach Nolan Richardson and the WNBA’s Tulsa Shock with video in 2010-2011.
 He is a member of the Rising Coaches Elite organization as well.

 Brazil is married to the former Sheri McElroy of Springdale, Ark., and is a 2010 University of Arkansas graduate in education.
 He completed his master’s degree in physical education in 2012.
 The couple has a son, Karson.